-We often speak of seeing "the Man in the Moon."
-Indeed, an image of a face seems to be imposed on the illuminated lunar surface.
+We often speak of seeing "the man in the Moon."
+Indeed, an image of a face seems to be imposed on the Moon's shining face.

 Since ancient times and across many cultures, people have imagined different images on our Moon's illuminated surface.